 - Day 3 in Seoul – Changdeokgung.
 Dongdaemun Design Plaza, Gangnam, Common Ground

 About this Seoul Itinerary

-Thankfully, for those times you do need public transport, and when you need to give your feet a rest, Seoul’s public transport systems are fantastic.
+Thankfully, for those times you do need public transport, Seoul’s public transport systems are fantastic.

 Day 1 in Seoul

 Day 1 of this Seoul itinerary is going to take place in the Jongno-gu district of Seoul where you will be able to walk between all the main attractions.

 - If you are staying in the Bukchon Hanok Village, you won’t need to take public transport at all!